VirgileDjimgou/Lyna/README.md

-# 🚘 DriveGuide AR – Augmented Reality Assistant for In-Car Intelligence
+# 🚘 Lyna – Augmented Reality Assistant for In-Car Intelligence

-**DriveGuide AR** is a hybrid AI-powered assistant designed to help users identify and understand the components inside a vehicle using their smartphone camera.
-By leveraging real-time object detection and an augmented reality overlay, DriveGuide AR provides instant feedback about dashboard symbols, control buttons, and cockpit elements — making car interaction intuitive for everyone.
+**Lyna** is a hybrid AI-powered assistant designed to help users identify and understand the components inside a vehicle using their smartphone camera.
+By leveraging real-time object detection and an augmented reality overlay, Lyna provides instant feedback about dashboard symbols, control buttons, and cockpit elements — making car interaction intuitive for everyone.

 ## 🎯 Project Overview

-DriveGuide AR combines:
+Lyna combines:

 - 📸 Real-time detection of interior car elements (steering wheel, gear shift, AC, warning lights, etc.)
 - 🧠 AI-powered backend (YOLOv8) to identify visual components from live camera input